exakat/exakat/docs/Rules.rst

 ###########################

-`'pathinfo() <http://www.php.net/pathinfo>`_ function returns an array whose content may vary.
+`pathinfo() <http://www.php.net/pathinfo>`_ function returns an array whose content may vary.
 It is recommended to collect the values after check, rather than directly.

 .. code-block:: php